nodejs/corepack/README.md

   package manager.

 - `COREPACK_ENABLE_EXPLICIT_VALIDATION_BEFORE_DOWNLOAD` can be set to `0` to
-  prevent Corepack from asking for validation before downloading software from the network, or on the contrary set to `1` to force Corepack to ask for explicit consent.
-By default, Corepack will ask for explicit consent only when Corepack is used implicitly (i.e. `corepack pnpm …` won't ask for explicit consent, `pnpm …` would).
+  prevent Corepack showing the URL when it needs to download software, or can be set to `1` to have the URL shown.
+By default, when Corepack is called explicitly (e.g. `corepack pnpm …`), it is set to `0`; when Corepack is called implicitely (e.g. `pnpm …`), it is set to `1`.
+  When standard input is a TTY and no CI environment is detected, Corepack will ask for user input before starting the download.

 - `COREPACK_ENABLE_NETWORK` can be set to `0` to prevent Corepack from accessing the network (in which case you'll be responsible for hydrating the package